samuelemarro/samuelemarro.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an MSc student and research fellow at University of Bologna, working on adversarial robustness and the applications of optimization theory to ML.
+I am an MSc student and predoctoral research fellow at University of Bologna, working on adversarial robustness and the applications of optimization theory to ML.
 I'm also a member of the Institute of Superior Studies, UniBo's excellency school.

 My research interests include theoretical properties of adversarial attacks, alternative training algorithms and inference-time optimization techniques.